artsince/boycott-api/README.md

 * ```POST /api/opinions/:id/disagree``` Disagree with the comment on the boycott.
 * ```GET /api/opinions``` List all opinions.
 * ```GET '/api/search/venues``` Search for boycotted venues.

+Currently, there is neither an authentication mechanism nor the ability to delete venues/opinions.
+Those features, and others, might come to life in the future.

 More details will be added soon, in the meantime you can read the source code.